-The settings I describe here make that I can use tools like git, Ansible, Visual Studio Code, Testinfra and OpenSSH connections as good as possible in my workflow.
-Please share your thoughts, configurations and changes below in the comments, perhaps (likely) I and others can learn from them.
+The configurations and settings I describe here make that I can use tools like git, Ansible, Visual Studio Code, Testinfra and OpenSSH connections as good as possible in my Windows 11/10 workflow.
+All for Infrastructure as a Service (IaaS) :).

 All ssh connections into the network need to go through a bastion host.
 I added a ProxyJump configuration to my Windows

 HostbasedKeyTypes [email protected],[email protected]